AhmedHassanNoor/musicdb-app/README.md

 yarn start
 ```

-Then, run the development server:
+After that, run the development server by going into the deeze folder:
 cd into deeze/

 ```bash